bharatnc/bharatnc.github.io/_posts/2016-12-23-Python-Django-Part1.markdown

 }</style>

-This Django blog series aims to familiarize those who are new to Django - help them get started quickly and have a simple web page up and running.
+This Django blog series aim to familiarize those who are new to Django - help them get started quickly and have a simple web page up and running.
 This part of the tutorial gives us a gist of how to get started and getting the first app up and running.

 <h3>Requisites …</h3>